Skip to content

 • Agents — live and recent agent records.
 Find the run you just launched: prompt, reply transcript, workspace path, status, retry chain.

-• PRs — every ChangeSpec on this project.
-A ChangeSpec is SASE's durable record of one PR-sized unit of work; think of it as the long-lived sibling of a pull request that holds the description, parent, status (WIP → Draft → Ready → Mailed → Submitted), commits, hooks, comments, and mentor activity all in one place.
-The ChangeSpec guide goes deeper when you're curious.
-This first read-only run should not have created one yet; editable committed work is where ChangeSpecs appear.
+• Artifacts — views for stitches, Patches, beads, configured document providers such as Plans and Research, and captured files.
+The Patches view contains every Patch on the project.
+A Patch is SASE's durable record of one PR-sized unit of work; think of it as the long-lived sibling of a pull request that holds the description, parent, status (WIP → Draft → Ready → Mailed → Submitted), commits, hooks, comments, and mentor activity all in one place.
+The Patch guide goes deeper when you're curious.
+This first read-only run should not have created one yet; editable committed work is where Patches appear.

 • Axe — the background daemon's view: scheduled jobs, hooks waiting to complete, mentor launches, error digests.
 ACE auto-starts AXE the first time it opens, so this tab is already ticking before you click it.